Borroway Rovers

 Borroway Rovers F.C.
-(An Cumann Peile Ruagairí Slí na Bhealaigh) is an association football club based in Thurles, Co.
-Tipperary.
+(An Cumann Peile Ruagairí Slí na Bhealaigh) is an association football club based in Thurles, County Tipperary.
 The club plays in the North Tipperary & District Division 1 having been promoted as champions from Division 2 in 2009/2010.
 The club's playing colours are red with white trim although they have previously used white and black trim and navy and white trim.
 The club's home ground is Loughtagalla Park and its main rival is Thurles Celtic, with whom they share the park.

 History

 The Borroway Rovers F.C. was re-formed in 2002 (their previous incarnation existed in the late 70's/80's) when they had one junior team.
 Success eluded them in their first two seasons but they succeeded in assembling a good group of local lads.
 The club struck gold in the 2004/2005 season when they annexed their first trophy by winning the Second Division Shield Final.